vistadataproject/vistadataproject.github.io/vam/build1/demo/index.md

 # VAM Demonstration Build 1 (December 2017)

 The following demo illustrates how _VAM Build 1_ establishes the _VICS Architecture_.
 This architecture enables the incremental migration of VA provider workflow from 130 separate, legacy VISTA Servers to one set of VA-wide Veteran Integrated Care Services (VICS).
-It addresses how to centralize all VISTA data while ensuring continued support for per-VISTA clients such as CPRS.
+It addresses how to centralize relevant VISTA data while ensuring continued support for CPRS, the VA's primary client for physicians.

-The _Build 1 Demonstration_ involves four components - the pre-existing _VISTA Server_ ("Demo VISTA") and its client _CPRS_ and the VAM-developed _VICS Server_ and _RPC Router_.
+The _Build 1 Demonstration_ involves five components - the pre-existing _VISTA Server_ ("Demo VISTA") and its client _CPRS_ and the VAM-developed _VICS Server_, _RPC Router_ and _RPC Router Manager_.
 All but CPRS are hosted on a cloud-based virtual machine at _vamdemo.vistadataproject.info_.

 ![build1Demo -width70](images/build1Demo.png)

-Note how the _VICS Server_ is layered - Remote Procedure Call (RPC) Emulation is built over well designed  Services.
-These Services normalize and refine the cryptically-named and redundantly-implemented RPCs.
+The _VICS Server_ is layered - Remote Procedure Call (RPC) Emulation is built over well designed  Services.
+These Services normalize and refine the cryptically-named and redundantly-implemented RPCs and rely on a normalized copy of supported VISTA data housed in MongoDB.

 In addition to establishing basic infrastructure, Build 1 focused on the Meta or non patient data of VISTA and the RPCs that access that data ("Meta Data RPCs").
 Specifically, it built out a generic _Parameter Service_ to hold system configurations, a basic _Time Service_, a _User Service_ for provider information, an _Identifier Service_ for working between local VISTA identifiers and national equivalents and meta-data support for the four clinical services required in VAM - Allergy, Problem, Vital and Outpatient Pharmacy.
-Over half of the one hundred and forty Meta Data RPCs were then emulated over these services.
+Over half of the one hundred and forty Meta Data RPCs called for in VAM were then emulated over these services.

+__Note:__ by design the Router will communicate with one VICS Server and one VISTA.
+In Build 1, it only handles one CPRS.
+Build 2 will add support for many concurrent CPRSs.

-Open your browser and go to the _RPC Router Manager_ at _[http://vamdemo.vistadataproject.info:9012](http://vamdemo.vistadataproject.info:9012)_.
+Open your browser and go to the _Router Manager_ at _[http://vamdemo.vistadataproject.info:9012](http://vamdemo.vistadataproject.info:9012)_.
 This web client let's you monitor RPCs sent by CPRS through the Router ...

 ![RM Open Empty -width70](images/RM_1_OpenEmpty.png)

 It opens to an empty _RPC Events_ tab which lists the RPCs seen by the Router.
-The _Route_ column shows which RPCs were sent to _VISTA_ and which went to the _VICS Server_.
+The _Route_ column shows which RPCs were sent to _VISTA_ and which were routed to the _VICS Server_.

 Click on the _Management_ tab.
 The first thing you see is a toggle for controlling whether supported RPCs are routed to the _VICS Server_ or sent to Demo VISTA ...